symphonycms/symphonycms/README.markdown

 ### Important Information

-As of version `2.1`, the [SHA1](http://php.net/sha1) algorithm is used instead of MD5 for generating password data.
-After updating, the owner's login password will be reset. **Please also note that all other users' passwords will no longer be valid and will require a manual reset through Symphony's forgotten password feature.** Alternatively, as an administrator, you can also change your users' password on their behalf.
+As of version `2.1`, the [SHA1](http://php.net/sha1) algorithm is used instead of MD5 for generating password data, since it is more secure.
+After updating, the owner's login password will be reset. **Please also note that all other users' passwords will no longer be valid and will require a manual reset through Symphony's forgotten password feature.**
+Alternatively, as an administrator, you can also change your users' password on their behalf.

 Version `2.0.5` introduced multiple includable elements, in the Data Source Editor, for a single field.
 After updating from `2.0.5` or lower, the DS